GreycLab/CImg/README.txt

 # Summary
 #---------

-  The CImg Library is a small, open-source, modern C++ toolkit for image processing.
+  The CImg Library is a small, open-source, C++ toolkit for image processing.
   It consists in a single header file 'CImg.h' providing a minimal set of C++ classes and methods that can be used in your own sources, to load/save, process and display images.
 Very portable (Unix/X11,Windows, MacOS X, FreeBSD, .. ),